zalando/zalando-howto-open-source/README.md

 ###Why Open Source?

-Because It Can:

-- improve quality
-- mitigate risks
-- increase trust
-- save us money
-- expand our technology choices
-- be fun
-- enable us to give back to the community
-- strengthen our tech brand
+Because it can: improve quality, mitigate risk, increase trust, save us money, expand our technology choices, be fun, enable us to give back to the community, strengthen our tech brand, and attract talent.
-- attract talent

 ##Our Open Source First Principles